James A. Dever School

 Hearing screening for all newly entering students and students in Kindergarten, Grades 1, 3, 5, 7 and 10.

-Scoliosis (spinal curvature) screening for all students in Grades 5 – 9.
+Scoliosis (spinal curvature) screening for girls in 5th grade.

 When Should Your Child Stay Home